-Visit the Island of the Dolls in Mexico.
-It is a Strange and Popular Tourist Attraction.
+Visit the Island of the Dolls in Mexico: a Strange and Popular Tourist Attraction.

 In Mexico, there is a place called Isla de las Munecas.
 It is an island located a short distance from Mexico City.
 It is known around the world as a very large and strange place that attracts hundreds of visitors every month.
 Isla de las Munecas translates into English as Island of the Dolls.
 It is a place where people can see hundreds of dolls that have been placed all over the island.
 They are on buildings, in trees and more.